CarloDiCastelnuovo/SC-exam/README.md

 They return the matrcies filled with labels.

-### 9. fill_matricies_with_kMeansCluster_AveragedData(df, a, b, nc):
+### 9. fill_matrix_with_kMeansCluster_AveragedData(df, a, b, nc):
-### 10. fill_matricies_with_gmmCluster_AveragedData(df, a, b, nc):
+### 10. fill_matrix_with_gmmCluster_AveragedData(df, a, b, nc):
-Similarly to the previous function, they create the matrix and collects data on the positions, but here these functions firstly call the get_close_points function to generate the dataframe containing the data to be clustered via the apposite functions.
+Similarly to the previous function, they create the matrix and collect data on the positions, but here these functions first call the get_close_points function to generate the dataframe containing the data to be averaged and then group using the appropriate functions.

 - df: is a DataFrame like the one described above.
 - a,b: numerical indices of the column to be clustered.